AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-07-26-accessible-colour-palettes-and-bootstrap.markdown

 - white(#FFFFFF), Brown(#4E3D29), black(#000000)
 - black(#000000), Mustard(#8F7C2F), Green(#558D20), Lime(#C6DD45), Olive(#EEF8B1), white(#FFFFFF)

-This starts of with a colour in each line, followed by the colours that could be its background.
+This starts off with a colour in each line, followed by each colour that could be used as its background.

 Once this is set up, it is lightning fast to recalculate the combinations should a colour change or if we are adding or removing colours.

-We can the use this to provide a reference for colours to use when we set up our styling.
+Now we have an accessible palette that can be used as reference to apply the colours to our styles!

-**Using what we have learnt to customise Bootstrap CSS v3**
+**Using what we have learnt to customise Bootstrap CSS**

-Whereas we can use what we have just learnt in any other styling framework, even those we have created ourselves, we will now look at using it in **Bootstrap CSS v3**.
+Although we can use what we have just learnt in any other styling framework, even those we have created ourselves, we will now look at using it in **Bootstrap CSS**.

 In order to really make this shine you will need to understand either [LESS](http://lesscss.org/) or [SASS](http://sass-lang.com/).
-As **Bootstrap CSS v3** immediately comes with **LESS** source files, we will use this, but the concepts can easily be extended to use **SASS**. *NOTE:Bootstrap 4 will come with SASS source.*
+As the basic **npm** install of **Bootstrap CSS** comes with **LESS** source files, we will use this, but the concepts can easily be extended to use **SASS**. *NOTE: Bootstrap 4 will come with SASS source.*

 So without further ado let's flex our **npm** muscles again and go fetch **Bootstrap** with **npm**: